-For administration of emergency medication, a Care Plan must be completed by the parent(s) in conjunction with the school nurse or other medical staff and academy staff.
+For administration of emergency or long term medication, a care plan must be completed by the parent(s) in conjunction with the school nurse or other medical staff and academy staff.
 Minor changes to the Care Plan can be made if signed and dated by the parent(s).
 If, however, changes are major, a new Care Plan must be completed.
 Care Plans should be reviewed at least annually.

 The parent(s) need to ensure there is sufficient medication and that the medication is in date.
 The parent(s) and carer(s) must replace the supply of medication at the request of relevant academy/health professional.
-Medication should be provided in an original container with the following, clearly shown on the label:
+Prescription medication should be provided in an original container with the following, clearly shown on the label: